hbatistuzzo/hbatistuzzo/README.md

 </div>

-As an oceanographer I've focused mostly on Remote Sensing and Geophysical Fluid Dynamics.
-I started programming with C, MatLab and some R but nowadays I use Python as a tool of choice on a daily basis both for oceanography and data science projects.
-I also have some experience with Arduino for personal projects.
-I've recently been expanding my database management experience by studying NoSQL (with MongoDB).
-I'm still more familiar with relational databases and SQL.
+As an oceanographer I've focused mostly on remote sensing and large-to-meso-scale Geophysical Fluid Dynamics.
+I started programming with C, MatLab and some R but nowadays I use Python as a tool of choice on a daily basis both for oceanography and data science.
+Along the way I've picked up some tools whose usage has become ubiquitous across projects: Pyenv, Pip + Venv, Pipx, Poetry and Git (of course).
+Docker is becoming increasingly useful.
+Windows or Linux?
+Both.
+I've started a migration from dual boot --> VMs --> WSL2, which I currently use within VSCode, and it's the best thing ever.
+If you're _really_ interested in what I do, I keep a [portfolio hosted here](https://hbatistuzzo.github.io/); mind you, it currently works properly on desktop, but it's weird on mobile, because React is arcane and outside of my domain (hey at least I've tried, gimme a break!
+We'll get there)

 Feel free to message me on whatsapp here  <a href="">[<img alt="henry | Whatsapp" width="40px" src="./whatsapp.svg" />][whatsapp] or contact me through any of these links below: